-The PFI Law was amended in 2011 to introduce "concession rights" by which private sectors will take an initiative in the renovation or vitalisation of many ageing public facilities and infrastructure such as highways, sewage systems or public lands/buildings without relying on public sector credit or tax revenue.
-The Sendai Airport project and the Kansai and Osaka International Airports project are currently under a bidding process and their operations under private sector "concession rights" will commence from 2016.
+Meanwhile, the PFI Law was amended in 2011 to introduce "concession rights" by which private sectors will take an initiative in the renovation or vitalisation of many ageing public facilities and infrastructure such as highways, sewage systems or public lands/buildings without relying on public sector credit or tax revenue.
+The operation of Sendai Airport and Kansai and Osaka International Airports by private entities with concession rights will be commenced in around mid-2016.